 NCEES Engineering Education Standard

-Applicants having engineering degrees from programs that are not accredited by EAC/ABET must demonstrate the following:
+Applicants having engineering degrees from programs that are not accredited by the Engineering Accreditation Commission (EAC) of ABET must demonstrate the following:

 A. 32 college semester credit hours of higher mathematics and basic sciences

 - Credits in mathematics must be beyond algebra and trigonometry and must emphasize mathematical concepts and principles rather than computation.
-Courses in calculus and differential equations are required.
-Additional courses may include linear algebra, numerical analysis, probability and statistics, and advanced calculus.
+Courses in differential and integral calculus are required.
+Additional courses may include differential equations, linear algebra, numerical analysis, probability and statistics, and advanced calculus.

-- Credits in basic sciences must include courses in chemistry and calculus-based general physics with a minimum of a two-semester (or equivalent) sequence in one or the other.
-Additional basic sciences courses may include life sciences (biology), earth sciences (geology, ecology), and advanced chemistry or physics.
+- Credits in basic sciences must include at least two courses.
+These courses must be in general chemistry, general calculus-based physics, or general biological sciences; the two courses may not be in the same area.
+Additional basic sciences courses may include earth sciences (geology, ecology), advanced biology, advanced chemistry, and advanced physics.
 Computer skills and/or programming courses may not be used to satisfy mathematics or basic science requirements.
 Basic engineering science courses or sequence of courses in this area are acceptable for credit but may not be counted twice.

 NCEES Credentials Evaluations will adhere to the following in conducting evaluations: